Hormone Harmony Review: Women's Health Miracle?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to hormonal issues.

 Hormone Harmony is a supplement from a brand called Happy Mammoth which is used to optimize hormone levels and help manage weight.
-The brand claims that their supplement “balances hormones naturally for women of all ages,” and is scientifically proven to work within 30 days.
+The brand claims that their supplement is scientifically proven to work within 30 days.

-In this article we’ll answer all of these questions and more.
-We’ll first share our concerns about some of the strange health claims made by Happy Mammoth.
-We’ll then analyze the ingredients in Hormone Harmony based on medical studies to give our take on whether or not the supplement is likely to be effective.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Hormone Harmony to give our take on whether or not it's likely to be effective, and whether or not it's healthy.

 Highly Questionable Health Claims